domRiddle/ASF/Docker.md

 If you take a closer look at the command then you'll notice that we didn't declare any tag, which automatically defaulted to `latest` one.
 If you want to use other tag than `latest`, for example `latest-arm`, then you should declare it explicitly:

-Here is an example of pulling and using `released` tag for `arm` architecture:

 ```
 docker pull justarchi/archisteamfarm:released-arm
 docker run -it --name asf justarchi/archisteamfarm:released-arm